AlexeyVolosnikov/a-star/README.markdown

 construct the graph can be expensive.
 Considering that my use case was so simple, I decided to implement it myself.

+## Compatibility
+It is compatible with both linux & windows.
+If you want to use it on windows you should use python 32 bit version, instead of 64 bit.

 ## Usage
 Run ```make``` to build the shared object file ```astar.so```.
 ``` python